christophevalahu/hydra/README.md

 # hydra

+" For every head chopped off, the Hydra would regrow two " - For every noise source solved, two more popped up.

 This is a software which visualizes error models for two-qubit microwave gates using trapped ions in a static magnetic field gradient.